gpoore/codebraid-preview-vscode/README.md

 ## Security

 The HTML preview is displayed using a webview.
 A content security policy is used to restrict what is possible in the webview.
-Inline scripts and styles are allowed to support features like KaTeX math.
-Loading external resources not associated with the extension is disabled.
+Inline styles are permitted.
+Local resources associated with a document, except for scripts, are enabled by default.
+All remote resources are disabled by default.
+To customize webview capabilities, see settings under `codebraid.preview.security`.
+All resources bundled with the extension (styles, fonts, and scripts) are always allowed, to support features like KaTeX math and scroll sync.

 Code is never automatically executed with Codebraid.
 Code is only ever executed when a Codebraid class is added to a code block or inline code, and